bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Given my pre-existing knowledge and the scale of this project, Commander.js was clearly my best option, so that's what I chose to use.

-Commander.js gives me all the basic terminal-like **BART did you mean -link?** functionality I just described, but some of the best modern terminal apps take things a little further with simple text formatting.
+Commander.js provides the functionality to implement all the basic cli-app-like functionality I just described.
+However, some of the best modern terminal apps take things a little further by adding basic text formatting to their outputs.

 Terminals remain the realm of fixed-width fonts, with each letter taking up one space in a regular grid, but within that limitation, modern terminals do support some text formatting, including: